ScottLogic/prompt-injection/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.

 ## Screenshots
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain your request.

 ## Additional context
 Add any other context about the feature request here.